 What is a pediatrician?

-A pediatrician is a child's doctor who provides:
+A pediatrician is a child's healthcare provider who provides:

 Preventive health maintenance and ongoing monitoring for healthy children.